open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-raspberry-pi.md

 **Building the treehouse-builder image with ole--vagrant-treehouses:**

 - A virtualization enabled computer with Vagrant & Virtualbox (If you can [run the vagrant](#!./pages/vi/vi-vagrant.md) tutorial without problems, then this is fine.)
-- 8 Gb of harddrive space
+- 8 GB of harddrive space
-- 4 Gb of memory
+- 4 GB of memory
 - An Internet connection

 ## Raspberry Pi Meetings